Wednesque/Universal-EEG-Epilepsy-Detection-via-Evidential-Multi-View-De-Biasing/README.md

 **Note:** The extracted seizure time slices may include segments with different channel configurations.
 You can choose the required segments and channels according to your own experimental setting.

-We also provide a pre-selected `record.txt` file to help users conveniently reproduce or customize the preprocessing procedure.

 ---

 ### 3. Channel Extraction